The origins of the Alliance for Workers' Liberty: the thirteen questions

 With the welfare state created in its modern form by the post-1945 Labour government as safety net; with full employment and a prolonged seller’s market in labour-power; with organisation industrially in the trade unions, whose membership was steadily growing, and politically in the Labour Party, the working class was an immense power in British capitalist society.

 In the factories and in whole industries we could and did, in practice, challenge the right of the capitalist class to rule as it liked, in its own interests.
-In the 1806s Karl Marx had called the Ten Hours Act a little bit of the working-class political economy imposed on the capitalist system.
+Back in the 1860s Karl Marx had called the Ten Hours Act a little bit of the working-class political economy imposed on the capitalist system.
 The welfare state was that — and on a very large scale.

 The nationalisations of the 1945-51 Labour government — and of the 1974-9 Labour government — were of course only measures of state-capitalist rationalisation of the capitalist system by the capitalist state, in the fundamental interests of the capitalist ruling class.
 But typically they brought benefits to the working class; conditions for the miners improved enormously, for example.